ReactiveX/RxJava/docs/Mathematical-and-Aggregate-Operators.md

 **ReactiveX doumentation:** [http://reactivex.io/documentation/operators/count.html](http://reactivex.io/documentation/operators/count.html)

-Counts the number of items emitted by an Observable and emits this count.
+Counts the number of items emitted by an `Observable` and emits this count as a `Long`.

 #### count example